John Papuchis: Nebraska

-In 2011, Papuchis assumed the additional role as Nebraska's Recruiting Coordinator.
 Following the departure of Defensive Coordinator Carl Pelini, who was hired to take over head coaching duties at Florida Atlantic at the conclusion of the 2011 season, Papuchis was promoted to fill Nebraska's Defensive Coordinator position.

 North Carolina

 On February 2, 2015, it was announced that Papuchis had accepted a position with the University of North Carolina as the team's linebacker coach.
 On February 9, 2017, he was named defensive coordinator following the departure of Gene Chizik.
 He was let go the same day that Larry Fedora was fired, November 25, 2018.

 Maryland

 In January 2019, Papuchis was hired as the special teams coordinator and inside linebackers coach with the Maryland Terrapins.

+Florida State University

+On December 24, 2019, Papuchis was hired as the special teams coordinator and defensive ends coach for the Florida State University Seminoles.
+Since his hiring, Papuchis has coached Jermaine Johnson, Keir Thomas, Jared Verse, and Braden Fiske to the NFL.
+A fan favorite, Papuchis is the subject of various online tributes, such as #walkwithjpbt and "Walk with Papuchis".